-Spring Break trip canceled?
-While most of the world has gone indoors, that doesn’t mean you can’t explore the globe from the comfort of your own home.
+Summer break trip canceled?
+While most of the world is still reopening in phases, that doesn’t mean you can’t explore the globe from the comfort of your own home.
 If you’re looking to embrace your wanderlust spirit, keep scrolling to see some amazing ways to take a virtual vacation––all without leaving your house.

 Great Wall of China

 The China Guide has opportunities for you to walk the Great Wall of China without leaving the comfort of your couch.